SnowHydrology/MountainRainOrSnow/manuscripts/jennings_et_al_limits/README.md

   summary()
 ```

-This lack of differentiability reveals an issue with using near-surface
+This lack of differentiability at temperatures from 0° to 4°C reveals an
-meteorology to partition rain and snow.
-The left panels of Figure 8
+issue with using near-surface meteorology to partition rain and snow.
-below present the average accuracy of the benchmark and machine learning
+The left panels of Figure 8 below present the average accuracy of the
-phase partitioning methods plus the overlap in rain and snow
+benchmark and machine learning phase partitioning methods plus the
-distributions from the two datasets.
-We plot both variables against air
+overlap in rain and snow distributions from the two datasets.
+We plot
-temperature to show how the dip in performance corresponds to the
+both variables against air temperature to demonstrate how the dip in
-increase in overlap.
-What is more, the right panel indicates there is a
+performance corresponds to the increase in overlap.
+The right panel then
+shows that there is a statistically significant (p \< 0.0005) negative
-strong negative relationship between the distribution overlap and
+relationship between the distribution overlap and average accuracy,
-average accuracy, where accuracy decreases as overlap increases.
-Using
+where accuracy decreases as overlap increases.
+Using ordinary least
-ordinary least squares regression, we compute an r<sup>2</sup> of 0.79
+squares regression, we compute an r<sup>2</sup> of 0.79 for this
-for this relationship in the crowdsourced dataset and 0.73 in the
+relationship in the crowdsourced dataset and 0.73 in the synoptic.
+That
-synoptic.
-That means that the air temperature distribution overlap
+means that the air temperature distribution overlap between rain and
-between rain and snow explains at least 73% of the variance in
+snow explains at least 73.2228013 % of the variance in precipitation
+phase partitioning accuracy.

+This relationship (Figure 6) provides information on the limits of using
+near-surface meteorology to partition rain and snow.
+Recall that the
+benchmark and machine learning methods, when applied to the synoptic
+dataset, expressed higher accuracy values than in the crowdsourced
+dataset (Table 1).
+Consistent with the findings in this section, the
+higher accuracy in the synoptic dataset is complemented by a lower
+percentage of rain and snow distribution overlap (16%) than in the
+crowdsourced dataset (33.7%).
+This, plus the fact that the air
+temperature distribution overlap between rain and snow explains at least
-precipitation phase partitioning accuracy.
-The higher the overlap, the
+73% of the variance in precipitation phase partitioning accuracy,
+indicates that the key limiting factor to performance is the overlap of
+the air temperature distributions of the different phases.
+The higher
-worse the performance.
+the overlap, the worse the performance.
+Even the machine learning
+methods are beholden to this phenomenon (Figure 2, Table 2).
+Thus, as of
+now, regions with a high degree of rain-snow air temperature
+distribution overlap (i.e., those with characteristics of the
+crowdsourced dataset) are likely to see minimum benchmark accuracy
+values approaching 66.3%, while regions with less overlap (i.e., those
+with characteristics of the synoptic dataset) may see improved minimum
+accuracies, approaching 68.7%.
+Although the machine learning methods may
+moderately improve this performance dip in the crowdsourced (up to 70%)
+and synoptic datasets (up to 74.2%) , they do not eliminate it,
+demonstrating a limit to precipitation phase partitioning accuracy using
+near-surface meteorology.

 # Discussion